CGCookie/retopoflow/README.md

 This documentation covers the installation and usage of all tools included in the add-on.

-You can read about the features and purchase a copy on [our website](https://orangeturbine.com/downloads/retopoflow) or the [Blender Market](https://blendermarket.com/products/retopoflow/).
+You can read about the features and purchase a copy on [our website](https://orangeturbine.com/downloads/retopoflow) or the [Superhive Market](https://superhivemarket.com/products/retopoflow/).

 ![Blender Market](help/images/blendermarket_screenshot.png)